[Major revision–posted 2/17/22 (replaces 2/21/14 edition)]

 (4) An employee whose travel expenses will be reimbursed directly to the employee by someone other than the university.

 c.
 Travel advances are allowed for prepaid expenses (airfare, registration fees, hotel deposits, etc.).
-The advance is approved upon receipt of the travel application and proof of payment of the prepaid expense.
+These prepaid expenses are approved upon receipt of the travel application and proof of payment of the prepaid expense.

 d.
 Advances for non-prepaid expenses may be requested.
-If approved, the TA will be approved five working days prior to departure.
+If approved, the TA will be approved five (5) working days prior to travel departure.
 Travel advances for non-prepaid expenses are restricted as follows:

-(2) Up to 90 percent of the lodging costs may be advanced for the locale per diem unless staying at a conference hotel.
+Up to 90 percent of the allowed per diem for the destination may be advanced unless staying at a conference hotel.
 Hotel taxes may be included but may not exceed 9 percent for travel within Texas or 15 percent for travel outside of Texas.
 If staying at a conference hotel, conference details must be attached to the application.

-(4) Up to 90 percent of mileage for travel in a personal vehicle for the shortest distance with point-to-point itemization and the current reimbursement rate; and
+Up to 90 percent of the cost of personal vehicle mileage using the shortest distance with point-to-point itemization multiplied by the current cost per mile reimbursement rate.

 e.
 Advances are not provided for: